 Odds to qualify: The third favourite

 Soprano Elina – who has graced various talent shows in her native Estonia and even hosted the finals of their Eurovision selection programme last year – is high up the odds pecking-order to give the country their second ever trophy, their first since 2001.
 She’ll be performing in a sprawling projection dress that swallows the whole stage, and there was a frisson of drama when the cost led to Team Elina appealing to the Estonian government for funding.
 But before tax hikes were introduced or bin collections were cut to pay for it, sponsors stepped in to shoulder the burden.
 Popera has never won Eurovision – could this be the year the curse is broken?

 Odds to qualify: 17 out of 19

 When Salvador Sobral won last year with ‘Amar pelos dois’, he trolled the contest by declaring it as a victory for “real” music.
 “We live in a world of fast food music.
-This is a victory for music…music isn’t fireworks, music is feeling,” he declared, sounding like one of those fun-police bores who complain about Madonna’s lip-syncing when she’s spinning on her head, slut-dropping on a mechanical bull in six-inch heels or wrapped around 20-year old-like backing dancer like a Yoga-toned sleeping bag.
-But someone who took his call-to-arms to heart is former Britain’s Got Finalist Ryan O’Shaughnessy – whose uncle Gary also represented Ireland in 2001 – with this break-up ballad.
-Ireland has the pedigree of having the most wins at Eurovision, but only the last decade they’ve only scraped the final four times.
+This is a victory for music…music isn’t fireworks, music is feeling,” he declared, sounding like one of those fun-police bores who complain about Madonna’s lip-syncing when she’s spinning on her head, slut-dropping on a mechanical bull in six-inch heels or wrapped around 20-year old backing dancer like a Yoga-toned sleeping bag.
+But someone who took his call-to-arms to heart is former Britain’s Got Talent finalist Ryan O’Shaughnessy – whose uncle Gary also represented Ireland in 2001 – with this break-up ballad.
+Ireland has the pedigree of having the most wins at Eurovision, but during the last decade they’ve only scraped the final four times.
 O’Shaughnessy is aiming to reverse that downwards tailspin.

 The first semi-final airs 8pm on BBC4, hosted by Rylan Clark-Neal and Scott Mills